Last updated: 10 November 2020

 You can request access to, or correction of the personal information we hold about you by contacting us via our contact details on the right.
 We may ask you to verify your identity before we give you access to your information or correct it.
 If we do not give you access to your personal information or decide that we will not correct your personal information, we will provide you with written reasons for our decision.
 We will endeavour to respond to your request within 30 days of receiving it.
 If there may be a delay in responding to your request, we will contact you to advise you.

 We will not charge you for providing access to, or correcting your personal information.

 The FOI Act also provides mechanisms for seeking access to, and the correction of, your personal information.
 For further information about making an FOI request to DHA please go to our Freedom of Information page.

 We recognise the importance of protecting your personal information.
 If you believe that we have breached our obligations under the Privacy Act in handling your personal information, you may contact us via our contact details on the right.

 On receiving your complaint, we will investigate your complaint within a reasonable time.
 We will deal with your complaint confidentially.
 As part of that investigation, we may ask you for further information and may also ask you to provide us with details of your complaint in writing so that we can better understand the precise nature of your complaint.

 Under the Privacy Act, the Australian Information Commissioner has the authority to investigate complaints, or acts or practices that may be a breach of privacy even if there is no complaint.
-If you make a complaint to DHA about a DHA practice which you think amounts to an arbitrary or unreasonable interference with your privacy and you do not believe that the matter has been resolved satisfactorily, you should write to the Office of the Australian Information Commissioner (OAIC), preferably using the online Privacy Complaint form available on the OAIC website (see link in 'Further reading').
+If you make a complaint to DHA about a DHA practice which you think amounts to an arbitrary or unreasonable interference with your privacy and you do not believe that the matter has been resolved satisfactorily, you can write to the Office of the Australian Information Commissioner (OAIC), preferably using the online Privacy Complaint form available on the OAIC website (see link in 'Further reading' on the right).